 You won’t find them written in your tenancy agreement, but they’re every bit as important if you want to live in harmony with your flatmates and enjoy the share home experience.
+So without further ado….

+However it’s a different story for pantry staples.
 Spices and condiments are generally considered the property of the house, rather than coming under the sole custody of the housemate who bought them.

 While it’s tempting to just keep piling rubbish and scraps on top of your house’s very full bin, don’t.

 If fitting anything else into the bin requires a bit of a balancing act, an unspoken rule dictates that it’s your turn to take out the trash.

 So do the right thing, tie off the bag and hopefully your housemates will return the favour the next time around.
 Or you know, just have a chore roster and make bin duty one of the tasks #simples.

 Managing the morning shower timetable can be something of a juggling act — particularly in share homes with three or more flatmates and only one bathroom.

 Arranging a set shower schedule is one way to manage things if multiple housemates get ready for work at the same time.

 Honestly idc about your morning routine, if you’re the first to rise, make it easy on everyone and shower first.
 This way, the shower’s guaranteed to be free for your flatmates when they get up.
 It’s for the greater good!